-To determine the winners, I used a Samsung computer on Windows 10 and looked at these metrics:
+To determine the winners, I used a Samsung computer based on Windows 10 and looked at these metrics:

 The number of supported formats.
-As Windows default players have a limited amount of supported formats, this criteria was the most significant during our test.
+As Windows default players have a limited amount of supported formats, this factor was the most significant during our test.
 Today, with the increasing number of advanced formats such as MP4, MKV, AVI, MOV, etc., not all video players are powerful enough to cope.
 Thus, the best media player should be up-to-date and capable of running the newest file types.